moisestech/ml-fundamentals-notes/machine-learning/ml-vocab-2.md

   - Transfer learning --In chapter 6, we will explore the technique of using a pretrained network on your dataset to get higher results with a fraction of the learning time.

 - **of image classification**

+  - To set the stage for other metrics, we will use a confusion matrix : a table that describes the performance of a classification model.

 - **building model architecture**
 - **evaluating models**
 - **importing dependencies**